Skip to Content

 1. Callistemon, also known as crimson bottle brush

 A native of Australia, Callistemon complements seaside and Mediterranean garden designs.
 The red “brushes” that cover the plant are actually the stamens of its flowers.
 The petals are so inconspicuous that you have to look hard to find them.
-Most flower heads of the crimson bottlebrush are, as you might expect, crimson, but there are also occasional flower heads in orange, green, or yellow.
+As you might expect, most flower heads of the crimson bottlebrush are crimson, but there are also occasional flower heads in orange, green, or yellow.

 Check out these other red flowering trees.